exercism/docs/using/solving-exercises/tdd.md

 ## On Exercism, the tests _are_ the requirements!

 All Practice Exercises you work on (those ones that don't teach you a new concept) will have some instructions describing in general terms what you need to do.
-By design, these instructions do not account for programming-language-specific implementation details because they are shared by all of Exercism’s 70+ language tracks.
+By design, these instructions do not account for programming-language-specific implementation details because they are shared by all of Exercism's 70+ language tracks.
 Some language tracks will append more specific details for you, but not all of them do.

 When you start working on a Practice Exercise, give the instructions a careful read.